Trust & security

 not marketing for compliance.

 Every architectural decision Mandate makes has a security or sovereignty rationale.
-We document the rationale publicly so you can evaluate it, not because we're pursuing a badge.
+We document the rationale publicly so you can evaluate it.

 Core principles